EricChristensen/CsvConverter/README.md

 of this could grow beyond what python is nice for and even the original example made more sense to organize with kotlin.

 The architecture is pretty simple.
-There is a runner class that has the programs main method.
+There is a runner class that has the program's main method.
 This main method can be run via two gradle tasks.
 One gradle task allows for specifying the input, output, and log file via the command line, and the other task allows the user to specify each of these via a configuration file.
 If the input file is specified but does not exist, the program will indicate